 Use the expandable menu below to find answers to frequently asked questions about the UChicago Youth Internship Program.

-Year 2 Internship: Applications will be released via email to participants who successfully completed the First Year Experience in Summer 2024.
+Year 2 Internship: Applications will be released via email to participants who successfully completed YIP Year 1.
 To ensure we have the right email address on file, feel free to reach out to ucyip@uchicago.edu

-Year 1 Experience: The Year 1 Experience takes an earn and learn approach with career and college preparation through workshops, seminars, and activities.
-This includes a guest speaker series from a variety of STEM professionals, workplace tours, professional leadership lessons, college tours, and post-secondary planning.
+Year 1 Experience: The Year 1 experience takes an earn and learn approach with career and college preparation through workshops, seminars, and activities.
+This includes a guest speaker series featuring a variety of STEM professionals, workplace tours, professional leadership lessons, college tours, and post-secondary planning.

 Year 2 Internships: While specific tasks will vary between departments, all interns will have assignments that support projects or initiatives of the department.
 These assignments could include trainings, inventory updates, job shadowing, summarizing research, assisting with scheduling, attending meetings and taking notes, and other tasks as assigned.
 Regardless of where a student is placed, all interns will create and deliver a formal presentation about their internship that can be used for future job searches or college applications.